openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 ### Quantized Data Types Specifics

-Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities. u1/u8/i8 data types are used for quantized operations only, i.e., those are not selected automatically for non-quantized operations.
+Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities.
+The `u1/u8/i8` data types are used for quantized operations only, i.e., those are not selected automatically for non-quantized operations.

 See the [low-precision optimization guide](@ref openvino_docs_model_optimization_guide) for more details on how to get a quantized model.